verida/VIPs/VIPs/vip-7.md

 # Discovery

-Storage nodes must register theselves with the protocol so they can be discovered by new users.
+Storage nodes must register themselves with the protocol so they can be discovered by new users.
 These storage nodes will provide global metadata that can assist new users select the most appropriate storage nodes to use.

 The protocol will provide a default set of logic to determine the most appropriate storage nodes for a new user, however users will be able to override this and manually select the storage nodes they wish to use.
 It is, after all, their data.